Once again, we offered special registrations at an increased price, the difference of which has gone to three associations:

 • the Südtiroler Sporthilfe (www.sporthilfe.it) which supports real sporting talents, young people who can not afford to finance their competitions;

-• the Association of Groups of Belluno "Insieme si può" ("Together we can") a non-profit making organization NPA/NGO (www.365giorni.org) wich supported the projects described below in the sector of professional training in Kampala (Uganda);
+• the Association of Groups of Belluno "Insieme si può" ("Together we can") a non-profit making organization NPA/NGO (www.365giorni.org) which supports the project described below related to disability in Uganda;

 • the Association “Alex Zanardi BIMBINGAMBA” non-profit making organization NPA (www.bimbingamba.com) which makes artificial limbs for children who have undergone amputations and do not have access to proper health care.

 Physiotherapy, corrective surgery, wheelchairs, treatments, food, school, work and social inclusion for disabled Ugandan children and teens

 The 2016 solidarity project of the Association of Groups "Insieme si può" (“Together we can”) a non-profit making organization NPA/NGO (www.365giorni.org) was connected to people with disabilities in Uganda, one of the poorest countries in the world, where cases of physical impairment are high (according to official estimates approximately 10% of the population).

 A better access to medical treatment, rehabilitation, food and education, particularly to children and teenagers was provided.
 We supported young people, ensured they receive vocational training, assisted them in finding a job, ensured they have access to social services and were included and could participate in family and community life:

 • We have covered the expenses of corrective surgery for 25 children and teenagers with disabilities.